 The government-wide financial statements are prepared using the economic resources measurement focus.
-All assets and all liabilities associated with the operation of the Center are included on the statement of net assets.
+All assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of the Center are included on the statement of net position.

 Fund Financial Statements - Fund financial statements report detailed information about the Center.
 The focus of governmental fund financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column, and all nonmajor funds are aggregated into one column.
-The internal service funds are presented in a single column on the face of the proprietary fund statements.
+The internal service fund is presented in a single column on the face of the proprietary fund statements.
 Fiduciary funds are reported by fund type.

 All governmental funds are accounted for using a flow of current financial resources measurement focus.
-With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
+With this measurement focus, only current assets and deferred outflows of resources and current liabilities and deferred inflows of resources generally are included on the balance sheet.
 The statement of revenues, expenditures and changes in fund balances reports on the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.
 This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
 Governmental fund financial statements therefore include a reconciliation with brief explanations to better identify the relationship between the government-wide statements and the statements for governmental funds.

-Like the government-wide statements, the internal service funds are accounted for on a flow of economic resources measurement focus.
-All assets and all liabilities associated with the operation of these funds are included on the statement of fund net assets.
-The statement of changes in fund net assets presents increases (i.e., revenues) and decreases (i.e., expenses) in net total assets.
+Like the government-wide statements, the internal service fund is accounted for on a flow of economic resources measurement focus.
+All assets and deferred outflows of resources and all liabilities and deferred inflows of resources associated with the operation of this fund are included on the statement of fund net position.
+The statement of changes in fund net position presents increases (i.e., revenues) and decreases (i.e., expenses) in net position.
 The statement of cash flows provides information about how the Center finances and meets the cash flow needs of its proprietary activity.

 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operation.
-The principal operating revenues of the Center's internal service funds are from other operations.
-Operating expenses for internal service funds include the cost of sales and services and administrative expenses.
+The principal operating revenues of the Center's internal service fund are from other operations.
+Operating expenses for the internal service fund include the cost of sales and services and administrative expenses.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.